karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 ## Description

 `build_hot_reload.bat` will build `game.dll` from the odin code in the `game` folder.
-It will also build `game.exe` from the code in the directory `main_hot_reload`.
+It will also build `game.exe` from the code in the folder `main_hot_reload`.

 When you run `game.exe` it will load `game.dll` and start the game.
-In order to hot reload, make some changes to anything that is compiled as part of `game.dll` and re-run `build_hot_reload.bat`.
+In order to hot reload, make some changes to anything in the `game` folder and re-run `build_hot_reload.bat`.

 `game.exe` will notice that `game.dll` changed and reload it.
 The state you wish to keep between reloads goes into the `Game_Memory` struct in `game/game.odin`.

 There is also a `build_release.bat` file that makes a `game_release.exe` that does not have the hot reloading stuff, since you probably do not want that in the released version of your game.
-This means that the release version does not use `game.dll`, instead it imports the `game` directory as a normal Odin package.
+This means that the release version does not use `game.dll`, instead it imports the `game` folder as a normal Odin package.

 `build_debug.bat` is like `build_release.bat` but makes a debuggable executable, in case you need to debug your non-hot-reload-exe.